genevate/style_guides/programming/languages/ruby/ruby.md

         # Yes
         def example one, two
         end
-- When using parentheses, do not put spaces around the parentheses:
+- When using parentheses, avoid spaces around the parentheses:

         # No
         example( "param" )

         # Yes
         example("param")
-- When using parentheses, do not put a space between the name and parameters:
+- When using parentheses, avoid using a space between name and parameters:

         # No
         example ("param")